Stem cell transplants

 An autologous transplant uses the patient’s own stem cells, collected in advance and returned to them after they receive high doses of chemotherapy.
-More than 1,000 stem cell transplants are carried out in Australia each year.
-The majority of these (more than two-thirds) are autologous transplants.
+Almost 2,000 stem cell transplants are carried out in Australia each year.
+The majority of these are autologous transplants.

 In an allogeneic transplant the stem cells are donated from another person, who is a genetically-matched stem cell donor.
 While all transplants are serious procedures, allogeneic transplants are more complicated and therefore carry more short and long-term risks than autologous transplants.

 In bone marrow and stem cell transplantation, stem cells can be harvested (or collected) from various sources.